 3. Airplane tips for saving carbon and money

 Believe it or not, there are ways to make flights a little greener.
 Did you know flying first class can be more than five times as heavy on carbon per person according to a 2013 study by the World Bank?

 So squish into economy and feel a bit more virtuous.
 You can also help by taking direct flights and packing as light as possible to cut down on the weight of the airplane, thus saving fuel — and baggage charges.
 Choosing the right airport can also make an impact.
 The Center for Responsible Travel recommends Seattle-Tacoma, Baltimore-Washington and San Francisco International as green airports that are doing their bit.

 4. Slow down your travels

-The ‘travel’ part of holidays is where even the most eco-conscious travellers can fall down.
+The ‘travel’ part of holidays is where even the most eco-conscious travelers can fall down.
 Where possible, opt for the train instead of a flight.
-In a comprehensive analysis, the Union of Concerned Scientists said "those seeking a carbon bargain should seriously consider rail and motor coach travel" , with rail especially suitable for long distances.
+In a comprehensive analysis, the Union of Concerned Scientists said "those seeking a carbon bargain should seriously consider rail and motorcoach travel," with rail especially suitable for long distances.
 When you need to get a flight for a trip, aim to stay for longer; you'll save on all those pesky airline taxes and charges and keep your weekend trips for staycations.

 5. Do not disturb

-One of simplest ways travellers can help the environment is by hanging up a 'Do Not Disturb sign on their door, according to Bret Love and Mary Gabbett of Green Travel Media.
-"You're saving the electricity needed to vacuum, the water needed to wash linens and clean bathrooms, not to mention the harsh chemicals used in the cleaning process" they said.
+One of the simplest ways travelers can help the environment is by hanging up a 'Do Not Disturb sign on their door, according to Bret Love and Mary Gabbett of Green Travel Media.
+"You're saving the electricity needed to vacuum, the water needed to wash linens and clean bathrooms, not to mention the harsh chemicals used in the cleaning process," they said.
 "Best of all, some hotel chains will now reward you for choosing not to have your room cleaned."